 Skip to main content

-Cash Bond – The defendant posts the total bail amount in cash to the clerk of court.
+The defendant posts the total bail amount in cash to the clerk of the court.
 The amount will be forfeited by the court in the event the defendant fails to appear in court to stand trial.
-The bail amount will be returned to defendant at the completion of the case if he or she is present on all court dates.
+The bail amount will be returned to the defendant after the case if he or she is present on all court dates.

-Surety Bond – A bail bondsman like the bail agents Denver DUI attorneys trust posts a bail bond on behalf of the defendant for a fee of up to 15% of the entire bail amount.
+A bail bondsman, like the bail agents Denver DUI attorneys trust, posts a bail bond on behalf of the defendant for a fee of up to 15% of the entire bail amount.
 Surety bonds are provided by professional bail companies like the bonding agent Denver defendants have tried.

-Personal Recognizance Bond – Also called PR Bond, it can be used to obtain temporary release in Colorado if the DUI suspect meets certain conditions that can convince the judge that he/she will appear on all court dates and promise to refrain from violating the law while his/her case is pending.
-Typically, a PR Bond doesn’t involve any amount of money, but the court may require the defendant to sign a PR Bond which he/she should pay for in the event he/she fails to appear in court to face trial.
+Also called PR Bond, it can be used to obtain temporary release in Colorado if the DUI suspect meets certain conditions that can convince the judge that he/she will appear on all court dates and promise to refrain from violating the law while his/her case is pending.
+Typically, a PR Bond doesn’t involve any amount of money, but the court may require the defendant to sign a PR Bond, which he/she should pay for in the event he/she fails to appear in court to face trial.

-Property Bond – It is a type of bail bond in which the defendant or someone else executes an undertaking granting the court the authority to secure a lien against a property as guarantee for the total bail amount.
+It is a type of bail bond in which the defendant or someone else executes an undertaking granting the court the authority to secure a lien against a property as a guarantee for the total bail amount.
 The court forfeits the property if the defendant fails to appear in court for the hearing.

-Before granting approval to a petition for bail, the court may impose certain conditions for the strict compliance of the defendant.
+Before approving a bail petition, the court may impose certain conditions for the strict compliance of the defendant.
 These conditions include:

 • Random urine analysis